-- The Paxter library package defines the syntax for Paxter language and provides a toolchain for parsing input texts written in Paxter language into an intermediate parsed tree. - However, the semantics of Paxter language is left unspecified, meaning that users of the library have all the freedom to do whatever they like to render or transform the intermediate parsed tree into a final output they wish to achieve. - Alternatively, instead of implementing an interpreter for intermediate parsed tree by themselves, users may opt-in to utilize a preset parsed tree renderers, also provided by this library package.
+- The Paxter library package mainly provides a toolchain for parsing an input text (written in Paxter language) into an intermediate parsed tree. - However, the Paxter toolchain does not specify how the parsed tree should be interpreted or rendered into final result.
+Users of the Paxter library have all the freedom to do whatever they like to transform the intermediate result into a final output result they wish to achieve. - Alternatively, instead of implementing an interpreter for intermediate parsed tree by themselves, users may opt-in to utilize a preset parsed tree renderers, also provided by this library package.